cavis/gridheist/README.md

 Compiling
 ---------

-You'll need to install CoffeeScript using the Node Package Manager...
+You'll need to install the `grunt-cli` using the Node Package Manager...

-    npm install -g coffee-script
+    npm install -g grunt-cli

+Then install the dependencies from `package.json` (if you haven't already)...

+    npm install <module-name-here>

-Then you can compile into normal ol' javascript
+Then you can run grunt tasks!

-    coffee --compile gridheist.coffee
-    coffee --watch --compile gridheist.coffee

-This may end up slightly different, as I always put the header comments at the top of my files, but you get the idea.
+    grunt build
+    grunt watch

 Getting Started
 ---------------

-Include gridheist.js and gridheist.css.
+Include gridheist.js and gridheist.css, or some version of them.
 (See example/index.html for an example).

 ### In your `<head>` section (next to other CSS):